andrelcmoreira/elf98/doc/equipa_format.md

 2.2 The short name/extendend name

-The short and extended name fields shares the same structure: both starts with 1 byte containing the field size, followed by the field value itself.
+The 'short' and 'extended name' fields shares the same structure: both starts with 1 byte containing the field size, followed by the field value itself.
 The field value is encrypted and how the encryption algorithm works will be discussed in section 3.